eformsignen/eformsignen.github.io/help/chapter6.rst

 .. tip::

+  **❗Why use templates?**

-   Using Templates is useful for documents that need to be sent often or regularly.
+   Using templates is useful for documents that need to be sent often or regularly.
 If a tempate is registered once, you don't have to upload a document file whenever you need to send a document.
 You can just easily create and sent documents using the template.

 .. note::